j-mueller/privy-cardano-poc/README.md

 When the app starts it generated a SUI wallet on Privy.
 SUI has the signature algorithm as Cardano, so we're piggy-backing off of privy's SUI support.

+> [!TIP]
+> We recommend not using this SUI wallet for actual transactions on SUI.

 ## Testing

 * Create an account on [Privy](https://dashboard.privy.io/)
 * On Privy, create an app, a client, and a secret.
-Put all of them in the .env file (see 'src/ui/.env.example' for the variables that we need)
+Put all of them in the .env file (see `src/ui/.env.example` for the variables that we need)
-* Get a Blockfrost project key, $BLOCKFROST_KEY for the Haskell backend
+* Get a Blockfrost project key, `$BLOCKFROST_KEY` for the Haskell backend.
+This key will determine which Cardano network you connect to (preview, preprod, mainnet).
-* Start Haskell server with 'PRIVY_CARDANO_BLOCKFROST_PROJECT=$BLOCKFROST_KEY nix run .#privy-cardano-cli'
+* Start Haskell server with `PRIVY_CARDANO_BLOCKFROST_PROJECT=$BLOCKFROST_KEY nix run .#privy-cardano-cli`
-* Set up frontend: 'cd src/ui && npm install'
+* Set up frontend: `cd src/ui && npm install`
-* Start frontend: 'cd src/ui && npm run dev'
+* Start frontend: `cd src/ui && npm run dev`
 * Open website in browser, login with email or social

 ## Screenshot